-Despite the gravity with which some people and doctors look upon TMJ disorder, there are many things you can do to help you get rid of the symptoms and recover your jaw functionality.
-Besides any TMJ treatment your doctor might recommend, the following exercises are key to a successful TMJ relief from pain and a swift recovery.
+Despite the gravity with which some people and doctors look upon TMJ disorder, there are many jaw exercises you can do at home to reduce the symptoms, and recover your jaw functionality.
+Besides any TMJ your doctor might recommend, the following exercises are key to a successful TMJ relief from pain, and a swift recovery.

 Strength TMJ Exercises